Harry Potter and the Prisoner of Azkaban (video game): Plot

-The games follows Harry Potter (voiced by Tom Attenborough and Harry Robinson) along with Ron Weasley (voiced by Gregg Chillin) and Hermione Granger (voiced by Harper Marshall) as they return to Hogwarts School of Witchcraft and Wizardry.
+The games follows Harry Potter (voiced by Adam Sopp) along with Ron Weasley (voiced by Gregg Chillin) and Hermione Granger (voiced by Harper Marshall) as they return to Hogwarts School of Witchcraft and Wizardry.
 Prisoner Sirius Black has escaped the wizard prison Azkaban, and is supposedly ready to attack Harry in Hogwarts.
 The game begins on the Hogwarts Express, ignoring the events at Harry's home.
 Upon reaching Hogwarts, the trio follow the events of the novel, and learn magic by attending classes.

 The spells that can be learned include carpe retractum, a spell that allows an object to be pulled towards the caster, or the caster be pulled towards the object; Steleus, a spell that causes sneezing and expecto patronum, a spell to defend against dementors.
 Using their skills, the trio, along with Remus Lupin (Jamie Glover) investigate Black.
 Finding that Black is innocent of all crimes, and looking out for Harry, the team defend Black from a horde of dementors, allowing him to escape.